krishyadav007/BhashaX-Docs-3.0/docs/en/about.md

-# MAde by Krish Yadav
+# Made by Krish Yadav

 The story will be here